chanliyang/AISearchAlgorithmTreasureHunt/README.md

 This project simulates an **AI agent navigating a hexagonal grid** world to collect treasures using the **Uniform Cost Search (UCS)** algorithm.
 The environment includes **traps**, **rewards**, **obstacles**, and **energy constraints**, making the search more realistic and challenging.

-This was developed as part of an Artificial Intelligence course project.
+This was developed as part of the Artificial Intelligence course project.
+This was a group project.

 ---